andmos/Coffee/AeroPress.md

 * When time is up, remove the plunger and stir 3 times.
 * Use the plunger to press all the water through.
 This should take around 30 seconds.

+### Note

+* It's fine to press the plunger all the way, there is no real danger of overextraction here.

 ## Single cup - Espresso-like brew, regular style

 ### Intro